GENERAL PROVISIONS

 Appraisal—A written analysis, opinion or conclusion relating to the nature, quality, value or utility of specified interests in, or aspects of, identified real property, for or in expectation of compensation.

-Appraisal review—An analysis of a completed appraisal report to determine if it conforms to specific requirements and guidelines and to insure that the report is consistent and mathematically correct.
+Appraisal review—An analysis of a completed appraisal report to determine if it conforms to specific requirements and guidelines and to ensure that the report is consistent and mathematically correct.

-Board—The State Board of Certified Real Estate Appraisers of the Commonwealth.
+Board—The State Board of Certified Real Estate Appraisers within the Bureau of Professional and Occupational Affairs in the Department of State of the Commonwealth.

 Certified general real estate appraiser—A person who holds a certificate issued under authority of section 6(a)(2) and (e) of the act and § 36.12 (relating to qualifications for certification as general real estate appraiser) and who is authorized to perform appraisals of all types of real property in all transactions, whether Federally-related or non-Federally-related.